A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Conclusion

 \item Residual problems with the existing processes for unsupervised learning need to be solved.
-These weaknesses are failure of the system to discover structures with intermediate levels of abstraction, and failure to discover discontinuous dependencies in structure.
-A solution to these problems will clear the path for the development of unsupervised learning in conjunction withe the processing of natural language, as described in the previous bullet point.
+These weaknesses are a failure of the system to discover grammatical structures with intermediate levels of abstraction, and failure to discover discontinuous dependencies in such structures.

+A solution to these problems will clear the path for the development of unsupervised learning in conjunction with the processing of natural language, as described above.

-\item Existing strengths of the SP system in pattern recognition may be developed for computer vision, guided by the insights in \cite{sp_vision}.
+\item Existing strengths of the SP System in pattern recognition may be developed for computer vision, guided by the insights in \cite{sp_vision}.

 \item On the strength of evidence to date, it seems likely that the representation of numbers and the performance of arithmetic processes may be accommodated within the SP framework.
-Pending success in those areas, stop-gap solution may be employed where needed.
+Pending success in those areas, stop-gap solutions may be employed where needed.

-\item Somewhat independent of other developments described in this paper, would be the development of a computer model of SP-neural, drawing on the information and insights described in \cite{spneural_2016} and perhaps also in \cite[Chapter 11]{wolff_2006}.
+\item Somewhat independent of other developments described in this paper, would be the development of a computer model of SP-Neural, drawing on the information and insights described in \cite{spneural_2016} and perhaps also in \cite[Chapter 11]{wolff_2006}.

 An important part of this development would be to see whether or how inhibitory processes have the important role that seems likely from evidence that is available now, and, if not, to provide some reasons why.

-\item At some stage when the SP machine is relatively mature, it is envisaged that new hardware would be developed, mainly to exploit opportunities to increase the efficiency of computations, most notably by taking advantage of statistical information that the SP system gathers as a by-product of how it works.
+\item At some stage when the SP Machine is relatively mature, it is envisaged that new hardware would be developed, mainly to exploit opportunities to increase the efficiency of computations, most notably by taking advantage of statistical information that the SP System gathers as a by-product of how it works.

 \end{enumerate}